General Dynamics F-16 Fighting Falcon variants: F-16IN Block 70/72 Super Viper

 In September 2009, F-16IN Super Viper completed a part of the field trials.
 Lockheed Martin officials stated that phase I of field trials was over and the week-long training phase was in preparation for Phase II of field trials, which began 7 September and lasted two weeks.

 Eventually, the F-16IN Super Viper lost out to the French Dassault Rafale fighter.
 It was reported 21 September 2012 that the Indian air force would finalize a contract to purchase 126 French Rafale jet fighters that year, in one of 2012's largest armament purchases.
 The contract for the 126 Rafale twin-engine, canard delta-wing, multirole combat aircraft is worth $20 billion, Indo-Asian News Service reported.

 In 2015, after the Rafale order was cut back to just 36 aircraft, Lockheed was offering India the exclusive opportunity to produce, operate and export F-16 Block 70 aircraft.

 In 2017, the F-16IN lost in the competition with JAS-39 Gripen E, when Lockheed retired from production in India and decided to move its production line from Fort Worth, Texas to Greenville, South Carolina.

 As of 2017, Lockheed Martin has agreed to sign a letter of intent with the Indian defence firm Tata Advanced Systems Limited to manufacture the jets in India if the Indian government accepts their tender for India's request for a purchase of single-engine aircraft to replace its aging MiG-series fighters.
 The new production line can be utilized to supply jets to India as well as for exporting them overseas.
 On 19 June 2017, during the Paris Air Show, Tata Advanced Systems Limited and Lockheed Martin signed an agreement to produce F-16 Block 70 aircraft in India under the latter's offer to provide the jet to the Indian Air Force under MMRCA.
+However, the Indian Air Force declined to buy the aircraft, and production never took place.